aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 ### Virtual LED/DIP

-There are virtual LED/DIP swtiches that can be used to control/monitor CL logic.
+There are virtual LED/DIP switches that can be used to control/monitor CL logic.
 There are 16 LEDs and 16 DIP Switches.
 Registers exposed to the Management PF are used to control/monitor the LED/DIP Switches.

 vLED - There are 16 virtual LEDs that can be driven from the CL logic to the SH (cl_sh_status_vled[15:0]).
 The value of these signals can be read by S/W in the Instance.
 An API is also provided through AWS Management Software.

 vDIP - There are 16 virtual DIP switches that drive from the SH to the CL logic (sh_cl_status_vdip[15:0]).
 These can be used to control logic in the CL.
-The value of these signals can be written/read by S/W in the Intsance.
+The value of these signals can be written/read by S/W in the instance.
 An API is also provided through AWS Management Software.

 ### DMA

-There is an integraged DMA controller inside the Shell.
+There is an integrated DMA controller inside the Shell.
 The DMA controller can perform efficient bulk data moves between the Instance and the CL logic.
-Please refer to ??? for more information on the integrated DMA controller.
+Please refer to TBD for more information on the integrated DMA controller.